Quick Summary

 - For Rule 89, you hold a valid LUT for the financial year and your export invoice clearly marks the supply as one made under LUT without payment of IGST.

 - You file within two years of the relevant date under Section 54 of the CGST Act.
-For export of goods, the relevant date depends on the mode: the date the ship or aircraft leaves India for sea or air exports, the date goods cross the frontier for land exports, or the date of despatch for exports by post.
-For export of services, it is the date of receipt of payment in convertible foreign exchange where the service was completed before payment, or the date of invoice where payment was received in advance.
+For goods, that is the date the ship or aircraft leaves India (or the date goods cross the frontier for land exports, or date of despatch for post).
+For services, it is the date of receipt of foreign exchange (or date of invoice where payment was received in advance).

 Route 1: How to Claim a GST Refund Under Rule 96 (IGST Paid)